Class: Retailer::ProbeAutoSkipper

 • window (Integer) (defaults to: PROBE_WINDOW)

-lookback size (override for tests)
+lookback size in days (override for tests)

 Returns: